By Warren Bird, Ph.D.

 There are a lot of “maybes” that could explain why the frequency of financial goal setting exceeds that of growth issues.
 For example; maybe financial issues change more frequently, and thus merit closer attention, whereas outreach is steadier and more consistent.
 Maybe you can think of other “maybes.”

 What about YOUR church?
 Let us know your thoughts at firstname.lastname@example.org and be sure to take the survey for yourself.

 Take the Survey—And Get the Illustrated Findings

-Our survey is designed to help identify the best practices of church boards.
-It’s not too late for you to share where things are working well—and where they are not—for your own church board.
-Our survey asks the question, “How Effective Is Your Church Board?”
-It is designed for pastors, board chairs, and board members.
-The only thing missing is YOUR input.
-We value your time, so we’ve made this survey quick, easy, and loaded with incentives.
-Please take it here, and for your efforts, we’ll send you a free illustrated summary of the findings.
+By the way, thank you to the almost 900 people who have taken our church board survey so far.
+Click here to participate!
+This survey is designed for pastors, board chairs, and board members.
+We value your time, so we’ve made it quick, easy, and loaded with incentives.
+Plus, for your efforts, we’ll send you a free illustrated summary of the findings.